diohpix/pyfanuc/README.md

 The problem is, that the Fanuc Focas Library does not have proper linux support.
 The current target platform for protocol-analysis is an EDM-machine with a 160 control and a Robodrill 30i.

-I need more generated protocols (wireshark) for another fanuc-machines.
+"I need more generated protocols (wireshark) for another fanuc-machines."

 ## Protocol samples